MicrosoftDocs/azure-docs/articles/data-factory/introduction.md

 - [Integration runtime](concepts-integration-runtime.md)

 ## Next steps
-See the following tutorials with step-by-step instructions to create data pipelines:

-- Quickstart: create a data factory using: [PowerShell](quickstart-create-data-factory-powershell.md), [.NET](quickstart-create-data-factory-dot-net.md), [Python](quickstart-create-data-factory-python.md), [REST API](quickstart-create-data-factory-rest-api.md), and [Azure portal](quickstart-create-data-factory-portal.md).
+Learn how to create a data factory by following step-by-step instructions in the **Quickstart: create a data factory using**: [PowerShell](quickstart-create-data-factory-powershell.md), [.NET](quickstart-create-data-factory-dot-net.md), [Python](quickstart-create-data-factory-python.md), [REST API](quickstart-create-data-factory-rest-api.md), and [Azure portal](quickstart-create-data-factory-portal.md).